hortonworks-gallery/ambari-zeppelin-service/README.md

   - Use the scheduler link to validate the proportion of the cluster used by Spark/Tez.
 For example, if you setup the Spark YARN queue as above, when only Spark is running, the UI will show Spark taking up 89% of the cluster
 ![Image](../master/screenshots/RM-UI-2.png?raw=true)
-  - The Ambari metrics on the main dashboard will show the same:
+  - The Ambari metrics on the main Ambari dashboard will show the same:
 ![Image](../master/screenshots/Ambari-YARN-metric.png?raw=true)

   - You can also use this YARN UI for troubleshooting hanging jobs.
 For example if Hive job is stuck waiting for Spark to give up YARN resources (or vice versa), you can restart the Spark interpreter via Zeppelin before running the Hive query

-- Click on the ApplicationMaster link in YANR UI to access the Spark UI:
+- Click on the ApplicationMaster link in YARN UI to access the Spark UI:

 ![Image](../master/screenshots/spark-UI.png?raw=true)